 Cat Island has neither swimming pigs nor a particularly high population of cats; the island was named after the pirate William Catt – a real-life pirate of the Caribbean – who frequented the island to hide his treasure, rather than our feline friends.
 There are also no cruise ship ports, no hotel chains, and relatively low numbers of tourists.

 Cat Island is one of the Family Islands, meaning it has been spared from commercialisation.
-Relatively untouched, this is one of the coolest places to stay in The Bahamas.
+Relatively untouched, this is one of the coolest places to stay in The Caribbean.

 The island is a long and skinny 48 miles, accessible via a 40-minute flight from Nassau.
 You’ll find a scattering of family-ran guesthouses and Airbnb homes across the island, and most of the Cat Island accommodation is remote.